sevvandi/netseer_paper/paper/paper.md

 `netseer` has been implemented as both a Python package and an R package for flexible adoption.

 `netseer` aims to be resource efficient, as it utilises a graph and constraint based methodology using FBA.
-Other contemporary approaches, such as DAMNETS [@damnets] and AGE [@age] typically use more resource intensive techniques like generative AI to process dynamic graphs.
+A common method for predicting dynamic graphs is by using expensive supervised machine learning algorithms.
-Generative AI approaches are more involved, requiring training data, fitting the model the to training data, and testing against metrics, which all introduce additional stages into the prediction process.
+Contemporary machine learning approaches such as DAMNETS [@damnets] and AGE [@age] have strict requirements that constrain their application.
+They require training data which may not always be available, and a computationally expensive machine learning pipeline of training, fitting and testing which all introduce additional stages into the prediction process.
-As `netseer` doesn't require the use of training data or generative machine learning processes, it achieves the status of a resource efficient and less involved alternative.
+As `netseer` doesn't require the use of training data or supervised machine learning processes, it achieves the status of a resource efficient and less involved alternative.

 **--Links to other papers: [DAMNETS](https://arxiv.org/abs/2203.15009), [AGE](https://dl.acm.org/doi/10.1007/978-3-030-47426-3_34), [Meta Study with both](https://dl.acm.org/doi/10.1145/3642970.3655829)--**
 **-AGE Seems to require access. --**